 Since its launch, Fuel Up to Play 60 has empowered youth to make healthy choices that produce results, earning it recognition as one of the leading in school youth wellness programs.

 Fuel Up to Play 60 is an in-school nutrition and physical activity program created by the National Dairy Council and the National Football League, in collaboration with USDA, that helps today’s youth lead healthier lives.

 Visit FuelUpToPlay60.com to check out what 10 years of healthy changes in schools looks like, and how you can support kick-starting changes in your school/community!

 How does the program work?

 Fuel Up to Play 60 encourages students to work with adults to implement school-wide healthy eating and physical activity “plays” — initiatives that help students “fuel up” with nutrient-rich foods like low-fat and fat-free dairy foods, fruits, vegetables, and whole grains and “get up and play” for at least 60 minutes every day.

-The , grants, exciting rewards and additional resources help make the customizable program easy for any school to implement and any student to be engaged.
+Grants, exciting rewards, and additional resources make the customizable program easy for any school to implement and any student to be engaged.
 This program also helps meet school wellness goals.